 Jump to navigation

-A: On or after July 1, 2017, only a registered or licensed fantasy contest operator may offer services to customers in Colorado.
-The Fantasy Contest Act (Article 15.5 of Chapter 12, Colorado Revised Statutes) requires fantasy contest operators serving less than 7,500 customers obtain a registration to offer services in Colorado.
+A: Only a registered or licensed fantasy contest operator may offer services to customers in Colorado.
+The Fantasy Contest Act requires fantasy contest operators serving less than 7,500 customers obtain a registration to offer services in Colorado.
 The Act also requires fantasy contest operators serving more than 7,500 customers to obtain a license to offer services in Colorado.

-A: Yes, section 12-15.5-104 and 105, C.R.S., require individuals to obtain a registration or license in Colorado to practice as a fantasy contest operator in the state.
+A: Yes, statute requires individuals to obtain a registration or license in Colorado to practice as a fantasy contest operator in the state.